2015 HSC Rules and Procedures guide

 - If you have a disability that would, in a normal examination situation, prevent you from:

 - communicating responses,

-(ii) Applications for known conditions can be submitted from mid-Term 4 in Year 11 and should be submitted as soon as possible.
+- Applications for known conditions can be submitted from Term 3 in Year 11 and should be submitted as soon as possible.
 If you wish to apply for disability provisions, you should ask your principal, year adviser or school counsellor.

-(iii) Emergency provisions can be arranged if you have an accident just before the examination that impairs your ability to undertake the examination.
+- Emergency provisions can be arranged if you have an accident just before the examination and it impairs your ability to undertake the examination.
 You should immediately notify your principal or year adviser in such a case.

-(iv) Your application should contain recent evidence of your disability and, in some cases, examples of your work.
-You may need to organise any testing required early in the year to ensure your application reaches the Board by the closing date.
-If applications do not contain sufficient evidence, the Board's decision may be delayed.
+- Your application should contain recent evidence of your disability and, in some cases, examples of your work.
+You may need to organise any testing required early in the year to ensure your application reaches the BOSTES by the closing date.
+If applications do not contain sufficient evidence, the decision may be delayed.